IACBI/IACBI/README.md

 ### About

 Mathematician by mind, prompt engineer by craft.
-I build small, sharp tools — audio converters, teleprompters, players — and I design prompts that get models to do exactly what they're told.
+I design prompts that get models to do exactly what they're told.

-Most of my code is Python.
-Most of my words are aimed at machines.

 ---